-Licensed taxis are all white and have a taxi sign on the roof of the car as well as their license number inside the car.
-In every official taxi there is a card that explains – in English – the extra charges for luggage, late-night travel, Sunday and holiday travel, and airport journeys.
+Licensed taxis are all white and display a taxi sign on the roof of the car as well as their license number inside the car.
+In every official taxi there is a card that explains – in English – the extra charges for luggage, late-night travel, Sunday holiday travel and airport journeys.
 Always make sure the meter is switched on.
-Be careful of unlicensed and illegal taxi drivers who approach you at the train station or the airport.
+Be careful of unlicensed and illegal taxi drivers who approach you at the train station or at the airport.
 They will often ask for additional fees at the end of the trip.

-Rome has an extensive integrated public transportation system, which includes buses, subways, trams and a suburban train network.
+Rome has an extensive integrated public transportation system, which includes buses, subways, trams and a suburban trains.

 There are two subway lines, A and B.

 Line A runs east to west from Battistini to Anagnina and stops at many tourist sites such as the Vatican, Piazza di Spagna, Piazza Barberini and Piazza del Popolo.
-Line B runs northeast to southwest from Rebibbia to Laurentina near EUR in the south.
+Line B runs north-east to south-west from Rebibbia to Laurentina near the EUR are in the south.
 It stops at sites such as the Coloseum, Circo Massimo, and St. Paul’s Basilica.

-The B Line connects the three main railroad stations: Stazione Tiburtina, Stazione Termini and Stazione Ostiense, and runs from Sunday to Thursday from 5.30 a.m. to 11.30 p.m., and until 1.30 a.m. on Friday and Saturday.
+Line B connects the three main railroad stations: Stazione Tiburtina, Stazione Termini and Stazione Ostiense and runs Sundays to Thursdays from 5.30 a.m. to 11.30 p.m. and Fridays & Saturdays until 1.30 a.m.

-There are buses to almost everywhere in greater Rome.
+There are buses to go almost everywhere in greater Rome.

-The ATAC local buses serve the city center and most nearby suburbs.
-The city buses are an excellent way around Rome especially to places not served by the subway lines.
+The ATAC local buses serve the city centre and most nearby suburbs.
+City buses are an excellent way to go around Rome especially to go to places not served by the subway lines.

-From 12 am (midnight) until 6 am there are special Night Lines which cover different areas of the city and run approximately every 20 minutes.
+From 12 am (midnight) to 6 am there are special Night Lines which cover different areas of the city and run approximately every 20 minutes.